GavinRigsby/obsidian-embed-and-edit-code/README.md

 Modified some buttons and styles to the embed display to allow better usability.
 Allowed for local filepaths to be used in embed display.
 Open VSCode Editor from embedded code file.
+Create code buttons creates the file in the current directory (no longer the root)

 ## Using the embed block
 First you need to activate the plugin from Community Plugins.
 Then you can embed the code as follow: